NicolasCristini/ImageJ-Processing-Assistant-Notebook/README.md

 6. Lunch the jupyter notebook in a web browser window.

    `$ jupyter notebook`
-7. Click on the '00-Introduction.ipynb' notebook to open it.
+7. Click on the '##-NOTEBOOK.ipynb' to open it.

 ```
 (home) ~/